Tibor-Rojko/RFID-based-entry-system/README.md

 # RFID-based-entry-system
-Using Arduino IDE, and MFRC522
+Using Arduino IDE, and MFRC522 module